VSecDK/VSec-CTI-League/cases/2021-11-20-ransomware-vestas.md

 Backup [PDF](images/vestas-press-update1.pdf)

 ### November 26
 Vestas Vice President, Head of Communications Anders Riis confirms to MarketWire and in an [article](https://finans.dk/erhverv/ECE13505712/vestas-med-itstatus-det-gaar-fint-fremad/) to Finans, that most systems are up and running again.
-They are generally seeing good progess but some systems are purposingly still beening shutdown.
+They are generally seeing good progess but some systems are purposingly still shutdown.
 He also states that they have not seen any substantial impact on production or operations due to the incident.
 They have also not seen any impact on the windfarms/mills, supply-chain or customers.

 ### November 28